NetApp/trident/docs/kubernetes/index.rst

 from the user.

 Let's lift up the covers a bit to better understand Trident and what it is doing.
-This `introductory video`_ provides a great way to do just that.
+This `introductory video`_ is a good place to start.
+While based on an earlier version of Trident, it explains the core concepts involved and is a great way to get started on the Trident journey.

 .. .. raw:: html
   <!--